tangledhelix/DP_presidents/README.md

 </details>

 * [x] Fractions used throughout the book
-* [ ] Some images may be better off relocated.
+* [x] Some images may be better off relocated.
 In particular, one is within a blockquote section (a party platform) and is therefore has narrower margins than the others.
+* [x] Since paragraphs get indented, current blockquote indent may not be enough on left margin; increase it?
+Or shift to the right?
+Currently left margin is narrower than right.
 * [ ] Use `<section>` around some chapters?
 Some of the portraits appeared before the chapter start, in the printed book.
 Rather than move them to within the chapter, it may be possible to wrap the entire chapter in a `<section>` instead.
 Would need to verify how the ToC links would work, how the EPUB ToC would lay out, etc.
 * [ ] Abbreviations and other places to use `<abbr>` (including the aforementioned fractions, probably) are throughout the book.
 Many may just need to be caught in a smoothread, but some can be searched.
     * [ ] State initials (but not others such as `Vt.` or `Mass.`?)